KaddeOucif/weblogic/wlscnonjrf.md

-- After a while, the Job should complete with success:
+- After approx. 15 minutes, the Job should complete with success:

 ![](images/wlscnonjrfwithenv/image200.png)